Go Back

 Method

-1. In a bowl, mix kosher salt, brown sugar, smoked paprika, black pepper, garlic powder, onion powder, and curing salt (if using).
+1. In a bowl, combine kosher salt, sugar, smoked paprika, black pepper, garlic powder, onion powder, and curing salt if using.

-2. Rub the spice mixture evenly over all sides of the beef strips.
+2. Rub the mixture evenly over the beef slices, coating all sides.

-3. Place the beef in a sealed container or zip-top bag and refrigerate for 5-7 days, turning daily to redistribute the cure.
+3. Transfer the beef to a sealed bag or container and refrigerate for 5 to 7 days, turning once a day so the seasoning cures evenly.

-4. After curing, rinse the beef strips briefly under cold water to remove excess salt and pat dry.
+4. After curing, lightly rinse the beef under cold water to remove extra salt, then pat dry with paper towels.

-5. Arrange the strips on a wire rack over a baking sheet and let them air-dry in the refrigerator uncovered for 12-24 hours to develop a pellicle (dry surface).
+5. Place the strips on a wire rack set over a baking sheet and refrigerate uncovered for 12 to 24 hours to form a pellicle (a tacky surface that helps smoky flavor adhere).

-6. Preheat oven to 175°C (350°F).
-Place strips on a baking sheet lined with parchment.
-Bake for 20-30 minutes or until crispy to your liking, flipping halfway through.
+6. Preheat the oven to 175°C (350°F).
+Arrange the strips on a parchment-lined baking sheet and bake for 20 to 30 minutes, flipping halfway through, until they reach your preferred crispness.

-7. Let cool slightly before serving or storing.
+7. Let cool slightly before serving or storing for later use.

 Notes

-Use quality grass-fed beef for best flavor and texture.
+• Choose high-quality, grass-fed beef for the best taste and texture.

-Adjust sugar and spices to taste; omit sugar for sugar-free version.
+• Adjust the amount of sugar and spices to your liking, or leave out the sugar entirely for a sugar-free version.

-Store cooked beef bacon in airtight container in refrigerator up to 1 week or freeze for later use.
+• Store the cooked beef bacon in an airtight container in the refrigerator for up to one week, or freeze it for longer storage.